 The FDA is warning citizens about fraudulent COVID-19 Home Test Kits.
 More on test kits here.

 There is no special treatment for COVID-19, nor is there a vaccine at this time.
 The virus is not a flu virus, so doctor-prescribed treatments for flu like Tamiflu are of no use.
 The best known treatment at this time is to take a fever-reducing medication containing acetaminophen or ibuprofen, and to self-isolate until you have been fever-free for 72 hours (recently increased from 48 hours) WITHOUT the use of fever-reducing medications.

 Most people who contract COVID-19 have a reaction similar to a mild to moderate case of Flu and do not necessarily need to see a doctor unless their symptoms worsen.
 A fever that spikes to 104 degrees, or shortness of breath, are symptoms that may need medical attention and you should call your healthcare provider or emergency room.
 The most at-risk populations include the elderly and persons with compromised immune systems.

 Most medical offices are requesting that you call before coming in if you believe you might have COVID-19.
 If you are experiencing significant shortness of breath you may be directed to a hospital emergency room.
-Those emergency rooms may become very crowded with seriously ill patients if COVID-19 begins to spread throughout Hays County, so please do not go to an emergency room unless you feel you have a true emergency, such as shortness of breath or extremely high fever.
 The Hays County Local Health Department, which does NOT do testing for COVID-19, works with area hospitals to determine availability at hospitals for those who are sickest.